 Staying up to date on a client’s industry, including threats and opportunities is key.
 This includes making your client aware of any changes or updates that they need to be aware of relating to their industry.
 We pride ourselves in having a diverse team that is able to handle client needs in a number of industries.
 Most specifically: Charter Schools, Construction, Manufacturing, HOA, Non-Profit, and Entrepreneurs.
 Our team attends regular seminars, conferences, and other events in all of these fields to stay up to date.

 We cannot stress this enough… work with your client!
 Your client should feel comfortable to come to you regarding any problem or issue they have and before important decisions are made!
 Something we have found helpful with our clients is to hold regular planning sessions.
 These can be monthly, quarterly, semi-annually or just annually – whatever the client feels is necessary.
 When you sit at the table on the same team with your client, then you are much more likely to provide real value to your client.

 3. Client Insight

 Focus on the client!
 Focus on the client’s vision, short-term and long-term goals, and strategic initiatives to meet those goals.
-You MUST understand your client in order to provide great service!
+You must understand your client in order to provide great service!
 This can greatly help you, especially when it comes time to offer useful advice to the client.
 You cannot fully help your client if you don’t understand them.
-So we highly recommend to take this last step seriously and really get to know your client.
+We highly recommend to take this last step seriously and really get to know your client.

 These three steps can greatly increase your relevance with your clients.
-Thus creating an excellent client experience and one that will be mutually beneficial for years to come.
+Thus, creating an excellent client experience and one that will be mutually beneficial for years to come.
 We know because this is how we handle our clients.
-If you would like to discuss your tax or accounting needs with a member of the LBA Haynes Strand team, click the button below for your no-cost consultation!
+If you would like to discuss your tax or accounting needs with a member of the LBA Haynes Strand team, contact us for your no-cost consultation!